- Best Shock Collars for Dogs – At a Glance

 A solid product and a great customer support is a combination that is very difficult to come by these days.
 The Petrainer PET998DRB1 Dog Training Collar one such product.
 It is waterproof and the perfect solution to train your stubborn pooch into a better version of itself.
 This product has one year warranty and after registering the collar you get an extended 3-year warranty.
 The Petrainer PET998DRB1 Dog Training Collar is currently the top selling dog shock collar on Amazon.
 You will notice that only after a few days of training your pup will freely roam outside.

 #2.
-TBI Pro Rechargeable Bark Collar
+TBI Pro Rechargeable Shock Collar

 The TBI rechargeable bark collar is updated as of 2018 to include a smart detection module.
 It can be used to train a dog using one of three modules namely, beep, vibration, and shock.
 This is an active dog shock collar as it has a new Qualcomm microprocessor controlled bark detection system which is an innovative and unique technology.
 This technology distinguishes the barking sound of your dog from other sounds and effectively stops the barking.
 The display is digital and comes with options to train your dog based on his type and behaviour.